Kathy Hochul’s New Budget Fails to Meet the Moment

 Examining Gov. Kathy Hochul’s new budget, you’d have little idea that hundreds of thousands of New Yorkers will soon lose food assistance and health care thanks to Donald Trump’s cuts.
 That’s because Hochul has done almost nothing to counteract those cuts.
 (Lev Radin / Pacific Press / LightRocket via Getty Images)

 The New York State budget negotiations drew to an anti-climactic close this week.
 This was not only the longest budget negotiation in the last sixteen years but also one of the most nonsensical.
-The enacted budget does almost nothing to protect the lives of hundreds of thousands of New Yorkers about to lose access to health care and food stamps in the wake of Donald Trump’s One Big Beautiful Bill Act (OBBBA).
-Neither do they harness the energy and enthusiasm to build a more affordable state, embodied by New York City Mayor Zohran Mamdani.
+The enacted budget does almost nothing to protect the hundreds of thousands of New Yorkers about to lose health care and food stamps in the wake of Donald Trump’s One Big Beautiful Bill Act (OBBBA) — nor did Hochul harness the energy and enthusiasm to build a more affordable New York City and state that carried Mayor Zohran Mamdani into office.

 Looking at the state budget legislation, you could easily miss that this year’s budget fight came at such a historic moment: unprecedented federal cuts to the social safety net alongside the most energetic and animated campaign for new revenue and expansions to publicly funded programs in modern history.
 Rather than respond in kind, lawmakers in Albany punted.
 The result will be at least 450,000 New Yorkers losing access to health insurance this July and possibly well over one million losing access over the next year, bringing the state’s rate of uninsurance back to its pre–Affordable Care Act level.